yzays8/ppng/README.md

 # ppng

-`ppng` is a simple PNG decoder built from scratch for educational purposes.
+ppng is a simple PNG decoder built from scratch for educational purposes.
 It implements related algorithms like zlib, Deflate, Adler-32, and CRC-32 from the ground up without existing libraries.

 ## Features

-`ppng` supports decoding of PNG images with all color types and bit depths.
+ppng supports all [color types](https://www.w3.org/TR/png-3/#3colourType) and [bit depths](https://www.w3.org/TR/png-3/#table111).

 ### Color Type